Anwarvic/anwarvic.github.io/my_collections/_speech-synthesis/WaveNet.md

 $$Z = \tanh\left( W_{f,k} \ast X + V_{f,k}^{\intercal}h \right)\bigodot\ \sigma\left( W_{g,k} \ast X + V_{g,k}^{\intercal}h \right)$$

-A single WaveNet was able to model speech from any of the speakers by conditioning it on a onehot encoding of a speaker.
+A single WaveNet was able to model speech from any of the speakers by conditioning it on a one-hot encoding of a speaker.
 This confirms that it is powerful enough to capture the characteristics of all 109 speakers from the dataset in a single model.
 They also observed that adding speakers resulted in better validation set performance compared to